 - Create a culture of openness.
 Your employees should feel comfortable bringing their whole selves to work.
-There are many ways to achieve this type of open culture – whether that’s by hiring diverse teams, encouraging Employee Resource Groups, or creating safe spaces for people to speak candidly about tough subjects.
+There are many ways to achieve this type of open culture, whether that’s by hiring diverse teams, encouraging employee resource groups, or creating safe spaces for people to speak candidly about tough subjects.
 This type of change won’t happen overnight, but starting off with a few of these initiatives will show your employees that they won’t be penalized or judged for sharing their fertility experiences at work.

 - Provide resources.
 Undergoing fertility care can be emotionally, physically, and financially taxing.
-That’s why you may want to consider offering resources to support employees as they navigate their fertility journey.
+That’s why you may want to consider offering resources to support employees as they navigate their fertility journeys.
 This can be anything from access to relationship therapy services to financial counseling.
 While these resources don’t seem like they have anything to do with fertility care, they can actually help employees better manage their stress and prioritize their wellness.